 The Small Business Regulatory Review Board (BOARD) founded in 2003 and reconfigured in 2011 by Governor Walker, consists of seven small business owners, one state Representative and one Senator who are involved with Small Business issues in the Legislature.

-As advocates for small business, the BOARD assists state agencies in promulgating rules that are realistic to reduce red tape, lessen the compliance burden and improve the business climate in Wisconsin to foster economic expansion and job growth.
+As advocates for small businesses, the BOARD assists state agencies in promulgating rules that are realistic to reduce red tape, lessen the compliance burden and improve the business climate in Wisconsin to foster economic expansion and job growth.

 The Office of Business Development (OFFICE) provides support services to the BOARD.
-Through outreach with business owners across Wisconsin, the OFFICE raises awareness of the BOARD and its purpose, seeks recommendations for rules that need reform or repeal and serves as a link between business, the BOARD, state agencies, the Governor’s office and the Legislature.
+Through outreach with business owners across Wisconsin, the OFFICE raises awareness of the BOARD and its purpose, seeks recommendations for rules that need reform or repeal and serves as a link between business, the BOARD, state agencies, the Governor’s office, and the Legislature.
 The OFFICE assists business owners and the BOARD in identifying rules for review, serving as a liaison with agencies to solve problems, get answers and identify available resources across the State.

 The success of the OFFICE and the BOARD is measured by the assistance they provide to businesses and their ability to help guide common-sense reforms as identified by business in Wisconsin.